Investment Property Mortgage Rates | September 2025

 Check today's investment property mortgage rates.
 Start here

 Yes, 30-year mortgages are common for investment properties.
-While shorter terms like 10, 15, or 20 years are available, a 30-year mortgage loan offers lower monthly payments.
-However, 30-year interest rates for investment property are typically higher, leading to more interest paid over time.
+While shorter terms like 10, 15, or 20 years are also available, a 30-year mortgage provides lower monthly payments.
+However, interest rates for 30-year investment property loans are usually higher, resulting in more interest paid over time.

-Whether or not you can qualify for a mortgage on an investment property depends on your financial portfolio.
-You’ll need a credit score of at least 640, though you probably want your score above 700 to qualify for a lower interest rate.
-You’ll also need a down payment of at least 15 to 20 percent and significant cash reserves.
+Yes, you can qualify for an investment property mortgage if you meet lender requirements.
+Most lenders want a credit score of at least 640, though a score above 700 helps you secure better investment property mortgage rates.
+You’ll also need a down payment of 15 to 20 percent and enough cash reserves to cover several months of payments.

 The minimum down payment for a 1-unit investment property is 15 percent for conventional loans.
 However, it will come with mortgage insurance and higher rates.
 Make a 20 percent down payment to bring down costs.
 For a 2-4 unit home, the minimum down payment is 25 percent.
 If you are buying 2-4 units and can live in one of them, you can use an FHA loan with as little as 3.5 percent down.